pittcsc/pittcswiki/src/guides/academics/succeed-in-course-x/succeed-in-1501.md

 4. Actively thinking of questions is good for your brain.
 Why do we do things X way?
 What could happen if we did Y?

 Take notes!

+### **Recitations**

+Recitations are a great place to learn and make friends.
+TAs can clarify course material, give you tips on project planning, studying, and exams.

+Get to know your TA - they can help you get out of a real bind on your projects if you visit them during their office hours.

 ### **Readings**